GRAINS-Soybeans bounce from 6-year low, corn stays firm

 Last week, the U.S. Department of Agriculture caught the market by surprise by raising projected 2015 production to 13.686 billion bushels, with average yield projected at 168.8 bushels per acre.

-"Corn is all about disbelief over the USDA numbers.
-I've seen a couple other tours, and nobody can substantiate what USDA has said for some of the state-by-state yields, as well as the national yield," said Tom Fritz, partner at EFG Group in Chicago.
+"The trade is looking for lower-than-USDA numbers on Friday afternoon from the crop tour," said Rich Nelson, chief strategist at Allendale Inc.

 Pro Farmer will release its production forecasts after markets close on Friday.
-(Additional reporting by Naveen Thukral in Singapore, Gus Trompiz in Paris and Julie Ingwersen in Chicago; Editing by Richard Pullin, Keith Weir and Peter Galloway)
+(Additional reporting by Naveen Thukral in Singapore and Gus Trompiz in Paris; Editing by Richard Pullin, Keith Weir and Peter Galloway)

 * India's UCO Bank says RBI has initiated prompt corrective action for bank in view of high net NPA and negative ROA